angular-eslint/angular-eslint/README.md

   }
 ```

-Read the section on Using ESLint by default when generating new project
+Read the section on [Using ESLint by default when generating new Projects within your Workspace](#using-eslint-by-default-when-generating-new-projects-within-your-workspace) to understand why this is useful.

 <br>